 The gun also has a low bore axis that adds more comfort and ease of use during rapid fire.
 But the Pavona is a lot more than a pretty face on a new gun.
 The design comes from a tested source, so it is superbly effective yet quite affordable.

 2. The Walther CCP

 It’s a polymer frame and is strike-fired.
-It features a manual safety on the frame and uses a wide set of three dot sights.
+It features a manual safety on the frame and uses a wide set of three-dot sights.
 The Walther CCP is a compact firearm, but it is not a pocket pistol.
-It offers an appropriately-size grip that fills women’s hand.
+It offers an appropriately-sized grip that fills women’s hands.
 They comfortably checkered the grip, too.
 The Walther CCP features a forward Picatinny rail for a light or laser.